 Watermelon jalapeño agua fresca is not only vibrant and pretty to look at, but it is very refreshing and this one comes with a little surprise.
-A delicious treat for all ages.
+It’s a delicious treat for all ages.

 Cinco de Mayo is just over a week away and with Los Angeles being only 141 miles from Mexico, the holiday is celebrated in a big way here.
 Agua frescas are a popular drink in Mexico, they are light, non-alcholic drinks made from fruits, slightly sweetened.